peking2/func-coffee/README.md

 func-coffee
 ===========

-Implementation of functional data structure [List](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.List), so you can write more functional Coffeescript codes.
+Extensions of Javascript Array to be functional [List](http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.List), so you can write more functional Coffeescript codes.